Learning Hub

 Divide your revision into smaller, manageable chunks.
 This makes it easier to digest the information and prevents overwhelm.
 Focus on one topic or subtopic at a time before moving on to the next.

-Use active learning techniques
+Use interactive learning techniques

 Practise Tests